 Weeks also told shareholders, “How we do things is as important as what we achieve.”
-He shared several examples of how the company was living its values, including earning its second Sustained Excellence award and fourth consecutive Energy Star Partner of the Year award from the U.S. Environmental Protection Agency.
+He shared several examples of how the company is- living its values, including earning its sixth consecutive Energy Star Partner of the Year award from the U.S. Environmental Protection Agency.

 “I think you’ll agree that Corning is not only a company that delivers strong results, but also one you can be proud of,” he said.